 Q. What is the best material to put under a decking.

 There are many membranes available but it is very important to choose the right one.
 It needs to be heavy duty as it will need to last on the ground for many years to come.
 Heavy duty weed control fabric & woven membranes are the right product for this purpose.

 Q.) Where can I buy and how much does it cost?

 Compared to the cost of building a deck, weed control fabric is inexpensive .
 Expect to pay around £1 per square metre in the UK for a decent product that will last and prevent weeds from growing.

-You can find a whole range of suitable weed membrane products with differing sizes and prompt delivery times here on our membrane for weeds page.
+You can find a whole range of suitable weed membrane products with differing sizes and prompt delivery times here on our best weed membrane page.

-Q.) Do I need to use weed killer ?
+Q.) Do I need to use weed killer before laying the membrane?